kodecocodes/i9t/app-thinning/app-thinning.markdown

 - **dump_app_contents:** This will list all the top level files found in your application bundle.
 This does not display files found in deeper levels.
 - **dump_asset_names:** This lists image resources names found in the **Assets.car** file.
 Wait, what's the Assets.car file?
 You'll learn about that in a second...
-- **assets_for_name [name]** This will list all the resources found for a specific image name in the Assets.car file.
+- **assets_for_name:** This will list all the resources found for a specific image name in the Assets.car file.

->**Note:** The last to commands use Apple's private APIs, so make sure you not to include these classes in your app.
+>**Note:** The last two commands use Apple's private APIs, so make sure you don't include these classes in your app.

 With the Terminal command entered, you can open and explore **Old CA Maps**.
 This application displays historical aerial overlays over different parts of California on a map.
 This is a close to final project about to be sent to the App Store.
 Unfortunately, the resources for this simple app take up a huge amount of disk space (over 300 Megabytes!).
 You'll use the App Thinning techniques to hack-and-slash the end product to a more managable size.